-So far 2020 has been less of a bumper year for FCA fines than 2019 (after a record £392 million last year).
+2020 was less of a bumper year for FCA fines than 2019 (after a record £392 million last year).
 We've analysed the largest fines in terms of the value and nature of the breach.

 The Financial Conduct Authority (FCA) exists with the aim to protect consumers, promote fair competition and enhance market integrity.
 However, as you're about to witness, getting on their wrong side can cost any UK company dearly.

-So far in 2020, more than £100 million in fines have been handed out to UK companies in just four separate cases.
-The fact that such huge penalties were dished out to so few companies should act as a clear warning to any companies who aren't taking financial compliance as seriously as they should be.
+In 2020, nearly £200 million in fines had been handed out to UK companies.
+These penalties should act as a clear warning to any companies who aren't taking financial compliance as seriously as they should be.

 This blog goes hand-in-hand with an earlier posting, which detailed the biggest FCA fines of 2019.
 To keep up with what happens in 2020, be sure to bookmark this blog!